uktrade/directory-ui-export-readiness/article/templates/article/markdown/34_internationalise-your-website.md

-Having a website is vital to promote and sell your products internationally.
 Having a website will help buyers to:

  - have confidence that you&rsquo;re an established business
  - see what you&rsquo;re selling in greater detail
- - show you&rsquo;re business to their colleagues
+ - show your business to their colleagues

 ### Buy your company domain